Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/email-action.md

 ## Email Templates
 When an email is composed from within a request, a template is used to pre-populate the subject and body of the email.
 This is a great way to provide a standard format for all of the outgoing emails.
 * **Default Template**<br>The default email template used can be based on the request type, and service against which the request has been logged.
 The selected template name is displayed, and the email template content is made available.
-If a template is not set against a serivce, the RequestMessage template is used.
+If a template is not set against a service, the RequestMessage template is used.
 * **Variables**<br>A template can contain variables that are automatically populated from information contained within the request.
-For , an email may start with Dear John where John is the first name of the customer on the request and the variable {{Customer Coworker.H_first_name}} was used.
+For example, an email may start with Dear John where John is the first name of the customer on the request and the variable {{Customer Coworker.H_first_name}} was used.
 If a variable that is displayed within curly braces is visible as {{variable name}} this means that the variable has failed to populate.
 If this happens, the text representing the variable can be manually removed or replaced before sending, or the information required can be updated on the request and then the template reloaded into the email action.
 Alternatively, the template itself needs updating to either remove or change to the correct variable.
 * **Selecting a Template**<br>In some cases, the use of multiple templates may be required.
 The application setting app.email.request.operation.templateSelectable is available which can be enabled to allow a user to select from a list of available templates.
 This setting is enabled within Administration under Service Manager > Settings.
 This is a global setting and will apply to all request types and all services, and will return a list of all email templates.

 ## Connections